ChandraCXC/iris-docs/markdown/threads/fit/index.md

 Clicking "Install Model Component" installs the model as a custom model in Iris.
-The next time the Fitting Tool is opened, the model can be selected from the menu of custom model components, under *Add -&gt;
-Custom Model Components -&gt; tables -&gt; my\_sedtab*.
+The next time the Fitting Tool is opened, the model can be selected from the menu of custom model components, under *User Model Components -&gt; tables -&gt; my\_sedtab*.

 |   |
 |--:|